Skip to main content

 AgentWhat software is placing the buy?Authenticated session

 Brand — The advertiser whose products or services are promoted.
 Identified by a brand reference (domain + optional brand_id), resolved via /.well-known/brand.json.
 Single-brand houses use the domain alone (no brand_id).
 Account — A billing relationship between a buyer and seller.
 Determines rate card, payment terms, credit limit, and who receives invoices.
-Every billable operation requires an account reference — a seller-assigned account_id (explicit accounts) or a natural key (brand, operator) (implicit accounts).
-Sandbox accounts follow the same model — explicit sandboxes use account_id, implicit sandboxes use the natural key with sandbox: true.
+Every billable operation requires an account reference — a seller-assigned account_id when the seller or upstream platform owns the canonical account namespace, or a natural key (brand, operator) when that tuple is the durable protocol key for buyer-declared accounts.
+Sandbox accounts follow the same model — account-id namespaces use pre-existing sandbox IDs from list_accounts or out-of-band setup, while buyer-declared sandboxes use the natural key with sandbox: true.
 Operator — The entity driving buys — an agency trading desk, the brand’s internal team, or another entity acting on behalf of the advertiser.
 Identified by domain and verifiable via authorized operators in brand.json.
 Agent — The software placing buys and managing campaigns.
 Authenticates with the seller and may operate on behalf of multiple operators and brands.
 See Accounts Protocol overview for the full commercial model and sync_accounts for the task reference.

 What sellers declare